ay0408/Randomized-Anonymization/README.md

 We proposed privacy-preserving methods for data sharing that satisfy both k-anonymity and ε-differential privacy.

 The proposed methods are
-k-RR (k-anonymization → randomized response), RR-k (randomized response → k-anonymization), and (ε,k)-Randomized Anonymization.
+k-RR (k-anonymization → randomized response), RR-k (randomized response → k-anonymization), and (ε, k)-Randomized Anonymization.

 ## Important future problems